kubeshark/docs/src/pages/en/tcp.md

 ---
 title: TCP streams
-description: Docs intro
+description: Kubeshark stores complete TCP streams that include all of the request-response pairs that were included in a communication between two endpoints from when a connection was established until the connection was closed.
 layout: ../../layouts/MainLayout.astro
-mascot: Hello
+mascot:
 ---

-Kubeshark stores complete TCP streams that include all of the request-response pairs that were included in a communication between two endpoints from when a connection was established until the connection was closed.
+**Kubeshark** stores complete TCP streams that include all of the request-response pairs that were included in a communication between two endpoints from when a connection was established until the connection was closed.

 ## Export to PCAP